Stanisław Lem: Rise to fame

 During the era of Stalinism in Poland, which had begun in the late 1940s, all published works had to be directly approved by the state.
 Thus The Astronauts was not, in fact, the first novel Lem finished, just the first that made it past the state censors.
 Going by the date of the finished manuscript, Lem's first book was a partly autobiographical novel Hospital of the Transfiguration, finished in 1948.
 It would be published seven years later, in 1955, as a part of the trilogy Czas nieutracony (Time Not Lost).
 The experience of trying to push Czas nieutracony through the censors was one of the major reasons Lem decided to focus on the less-censored genre of science fiction.
-Nonetheless, most of Lem's works published in the 1950s also contain various elements of socialist realism as well as of the "glorious future of communism" forced upon him by the censors and editors.
+Nonetheless, most of Lem's works published in the 1950s also contain various elements of socialist realism as well as of the "glorious future of communism".
 Lem later criticized several of his early pieces as compromised by the ideological pressure.

 Lem became truly productive after 1956, when the de-Stalinization period in the Soviet Union led to the "Polish October", when Poland experienced an increase in freedom of speech.
 Between 1956 and 1968, Lem authored seventeen books.
-His writing over the next three decades or so was split between science fiction and essays about science and culture.

 In 1957, he published his first non-fiction, philosophical book, Dialogs, as well as a science fiction anthology, The Star Diaries, collecting short stories about one of his most popular characters, Ijon Tichy.
 1959 saw the publication of three books: the novels Eden and The Investigation, and the short story anthology An Invasion from Aldebaran (Inwazja z Aldebarana).
 1961 saw the novels Memoirs Found in a Bathtub, Solaris, and Return from the Stars, with Solaris being among his top works.
 This was followed by a collection of his essays and non-fiction prose, Wejście na orbitę (1962), and a short story anthology Noc księżycowa (1963).
 In 1964, Lem published a large work on the border of philosophy and sociology of science and futurology, Summa Technologiae, as well as a novel, The Invincible.